Stats

 Compare models based on their expected log pointwise predictive density (ELPD).

-The ELPD is estimated either by Pareto smoothed importance sampling leave-one-out cross-validation (LOO) or using the widely applicable information criterion (WAIC).
-We recommend loo.
-Read more theory here - in a paper by some of the leading authorities on model comparison dx.doi.org/10.1111/1467-9868.00353
+The ELPD is estimated either by Pareto smoothed importance sampling leave-one-out cross-validation (LOO) or using the widely applicable information criterion (WAIC). loo is the default and recommended method for computing the ELPD.
+For more theory, see Spiegelhalter2002.

 Arguments